-The Department of Folklore and Ethnomusicology offers Masters and Ph.D. degrees in Folklore and/or Ethnomusicology.
-The department accepts students in both areas for graduate work starting in the Fall semester (September) every year.
-Both programs also offer Ph.D. minors to graduate students in other graduate degree programs at IU.
-Ethnomusicology also offers a cognate for students in the School of Music.
-The Ethnomusicology program is a part of the University Graduate School.
+The Department of Folklore and Ethnomusicology offers Masters and PhD degrees in Folklore and/or Ethnomusicology.
+The department accepts students for graduate work starting in the Fall semester every year.
+In addition, the Folklore and Ethnomusicology program offers PhD minors in Folklore and/or Ethnomusicology to graduate students in other graduate degree programs at IU.
+The Ethnomusicology Institute also offers a cognate for students in the School of Music.

 Select a Program:

-- The 3rd drop down menu will give you the option of choosing your concentration, either Folklore or Ethnomusicology.
+- The 3rd drop-down menu, for concentration, will give you the option of choosing either Folklore or Ethnomusicology.

-- The personal statement should be approximately 800-1,200 words and should indicate whether you are applying to the Ethnomusicology or Folklore Institute.
+- The personal statement should be approximately 800-1,200 words and should clearly indicate whether you are applying to the Ethnomusicology or Folklore Institute.
 Briefly describe your background and reasons for pursuing a graduate degree.
-Explain why you want to study in the Department of Folklore and Ethnomusicology at IU (for instance, you might describe what you hope to learn and do while here, and/or your proposed research area and/or project).
-Applicants for the Ph.D. should include a brief description of your proposed dissertation research.
+Explain why you want to study in the Department of Folklore and Ethnomusicology at IU.
+For example, you might describe what you hope to learn and do while here, and/or your proposed research area and/or project.
 Briefly explain how your proposed plan of study fits with your future professional and/or academic goals.

-- Please upload your Personal Statement in .PDF format.
+- Please upload your Personal Statement as a PDF.

-- Submit a sample of your writing (e.g. term paper, thesis, published article, or other piece of written work that indicates applicant's abililty to communicate well in non-fiction prose).
+- Submit a sample of your writing such as a term paper, thesis chapter, published article, or other piece of written work that demonstrates your abililty to communicate well in non-fiction prose.